Written by Director of Certification and Accreditation Dan Hermreck

 The requirements for DSP-I certification through the E-Badge Academy are a little different.
 Fifteen badges must be earned to achieve DSP-I certification.
 One badge is earned by committing to following the NADSP Code of Ethics, and another 3 can be earned through the completion of training hours in NADSP-Accredited programs.
 It’s also possible to earn a badge by attending NADSP’s Annual Conference (just one of the many reasons you should consider attending).
 Let’s say that a DSP got all five of these badges, that would leave ten badges that required the demonstration of a skill statement (each core competency badge is tied to a single skill statement).
 That means a minimum of ten skill statements must be demonstrated to earn DSP-I in the E-Badge Academy, two more than would be required in a portfolio.
 That trend continues at the DSP-II and DSP-III levels, the E-Badge Academy requires more skill statements to be demonstrated than the traditional portfolio-based process.

 You can see the details in this document which compares the two programs.
 The portfolio-based certification process and the E-Badge Academy are like two routes to the same destination.
 No matter which path they took, a direct support professional who has been certified by NADSP has demonstrated the knowledge, skills and values needed to provide high quality support at the point of interaction.

-Register now for the companion webinar to this blog post – Register here.
+You can watch companion webinar to this blog post by clicking here.